TREKKING IN MONTENEGRO

 Dragovića Polje–manastir Morača, WW IV-V (X), 9 km

 Dormira–Bioče WW I-II (IV, X), 10 km

 KAYAKING ON RIVER LIM

-Together with Ljuča, and Lim river is the second place in Montenegro, considering the length and its 93 kilometers of stream consist mostly of rapids and foam.
-The best kayaking conditions are from April until June, although Lim is sailable for kayak and rafting during the whole year.
+Together with Ljuča and Lim Rivers is the second place in Montenegro, considering the length and its 93 kilometers of a stream consisting mostly of rapids and foam.
+The best kayaking conditions are from April until June, although Lim is sailable for kayaking and rafting during the whole year.
 Part of the canyon, between Berane and Zaton.
 Lim is most often canoed in the following sections:

 Ali-paša’s springs–Plavsko Lake, WW I, 17 km

 Plavsko Lake–Murina, WW III-IV, 10 km

 Zaton–Ribarevina, WW I-II, 23 km